 Tetra’s science builds on previous work by Nobel laureates that identified PDE4 (Phosphodiesterase 4) as a key enzyme that shapes proper cAMP signaling.
 Specifically, PDE4 limits the spread of cAMP so that spatial and temporal patterning of information is maintained.

 The chemistry is a bit complicated.
 It turns out that PDE4 has 4 subtypes, and drug-induced inhibition of one (or more) of these subtypes can produce nausea or vomiting.
 To address such undesirable side-effects, Tetra has taken a different approach.
 Our compound targets only one of the PDE4 enzyme subtypes, and only at specific times of cellular activity.
 Tetra’s compound is designed to modulate, rather than completely inhibit, PDE4D.
-The result is that Tetra’s drug improves memory by prolonging cAMP activity.
+The result is that Tetra’s drug improves cognitive function by prolonging cAMP activity.
 Safety and tolerability are improved because the enzyme is not completely inhibited.

 MEDICINES FOR ALZHEIMER'S DISEASE | TETRA CO-INVESTIGATORS